Logarithmic finite-size scaling of the self-avoiding walk at four dimensions: Introduction

-In this paper, we simulate the SAW in 4D with PBCs and the linear system size is up to $L = 768$.
+In this paper, we simulated the SAW in 4D with PBC and the linear system size is up to $L = 768$.
 We found that, among various quantities, the unwrapped end-to-end distance (unwrapped correlation length) $\xiu$ suffers surprisingly weak finite-size corrections, from which we obtain a precise estimate of the critical point $\zc= 0.147\,622\,380(2)$, improving the existing result $0.147\,622\,3(1)$ \cite{owczarek2001scaling} by 50 times.
 At the estimated $\zc$, we observed the expected scaling for all the measured quantities as by Eq.~\eqref{equ:freeenergy_4d}, such as the mean walk length $N \sim L^{2}(\ln L)^{\ythat}$ and the susceptibility $\chi \sim L^{2}(\ln L)^{2\yhhat}$.
-Further, we clearly observe the specific heat diverges as $C\sim (\log L)^{2\ythat}$.
-Our data analysis estimates that $\yhhat = 0.252(2)$ and $\ythat = 0.25(2)$, in agreement with the expected value $1/4$.
+In particular, we clearly observe the specific heat diverges as $C\sim (\ln L)^{2\ythat}$, which, together with the results in Ref.~\cite{Lv2019Two}, provides a complete numerical support to Eq.~\eqref{equ:freeenergy_4d}.
+Our data analysis estimates that $\yhhat = 0.251(2)$ and $\ythat = 0.25(3)$, in agreement with the expected value $1/4$.

 The $\widetilde{f}_1$ term in Eq.~\eqref{equ:freeenergy_4d} acts as the solely-$L$-dependent background contribution, which would vanish under Fourier transformation.
 So, the Fourier modes of the macroscopic quantities are expected to follow the prediction from the $\widetilde{f}_0$ term.
 Indeed, we measure the Fourier modes of the mean walk length $N_{\bfk}$, the specific heat $C_{\bfk}$ and the susceptibility $\chi_{\bfk}$ with $\bfk\neq \origin$, and observe that $N_{\bfk} \sim L^2$, $\chi_{\bfk} \sim L^2$ and $C_{\bfk}$ tends to a constant, all consistent with the Gaussian fixed-point predictions.